redrobotsl/discord-sl-chat-relay/README.md

 	 ["SL Group UUID", "Discord Channel ID"] //  <- For just one group no comma after the final bracket ]),
    ```

 7. Start the bot with  `node index.js`

+8. Invite the bot to your server:
+    * [Here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) is how to do it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>